 Classroom to Clinic: Merging Education and Research to Efficiently Prototype Medical Devices

-N. C. Hanumara, et al., “Classroom to Clinic: Merging Education and Research to Efficiently Prototype Medical Devices,” IEEE Journal of Translational Engineering in Health and Medicine, vol. 1, pp. 4700107, 2013.
+“Classroom to Clinic: Merging Education and Research to Efficiently Prototype Medical Devices”, IEEE Journal of Translational Engineering in Health and Medicine, vol. 1, p.
+4700107, 2013.

 Innovation in patient care requires both clinical and technical skills, and this paper presents the methods and outcomes of a nine-year, clinical-academic collaboration to develop and evaluate new medical device technologies, while teaching mechanical engineering.
 Together, over the course of a single semester, seniors, graduate students, and clinicians conceive, design, build, and test proof-of-concept prototypes.
 Projects initiated in the course have generated intellectual property and peer-reviewed publications, stimulated further research, furthered student and clinician careers, and resulted in technology licenses and start-up ventures.